paullalonde/macos-parallels-gitlab-runner-playbook/README.md

 #### Nodes

-- A supported version of macOS (Catalina, Big Sur, Monterey).
+- A somewhat up-to-date version of macOS.
 - Minimally, the Command Line Developer Tools need to be installed.
-- An Administrator account (i.e. capable of `sudo`).
+- An Administrator account (i.e. capable of `sudo`) with a known password.

 ## Related Repositories